home-assistant/home-assistant.io/source/_components/fastdotcom.markdown

 Enabling this component will automatically create the Fast.com Sensor.

 By default, a speed test will be run every hour.
-The user can change the update frequency in the configuration by defining the `update_interval` for a speed test to run.
+The user can change the update frequency in the configuration by defining the `scan_interval` for a speed test to run.

 ## {% linkable_title Configuration %}